About RepeatabilityFrom Wikipedia:

 This video shows one cycle of the test for the Y dimension on an R12.
 The gauge is at Y=350mm

 Note that any error in pitch also contributes to the drift.
 The graph below shows the a typical result from the above test.
 Vertical axis is times 0.001mm.
-Most of the drift is attributable to a change in temperature.
+Most of the drift is attributable to a change in temperature which varied from 15C to 35C over the period due to sunlight through the windows.
 The robot should be allowed to warm up for 30 minutes before use for best repeatability.
 Even so total drift is less than 0.2mm which is quite respectable for a low cost robot.
 Given a constant temperature a repeatability of better than +/- 0.05mm could reasonably be expected.